The-Mikest-Mike/Gesture-Control-System/README.md

 - Potential for a groundbreaking invention.

 ## Features

-- Close, Minimize and maximize windows.
+- Close most-front-window with close hand gesture (macOS)

 ## Upcomming
+- Minimize and maximize windows.
 - Split windows (Tile window to the left and Tile window to the right).
 - Change between applications.
 - Change between tabs.